KrystianD/screentool/README.md

 ## Advanced usage

-Select screenshot range with one of above ways, press and hold Shift key and release left mouse button.
+Select screenshot range with one of above ways, press and hold `Shift` key and release `Left Mouse Button`.
 The tool will enter Annotation mode.

 In Annotation mode, current tool can be changed with `Space`.